 There’s no crazy emojis (the bald eagle emoji is neatly drawn) or sloppy on-screen text (it’s typed).
 What you do get that’s very Snapchat is raw footage that gives you an immediate feeling of being behind-the-scenes.
 Ironically, in order to watch this Snapchat video, you have to go on Washington Post’s YouTube channel.
 Remember, this video has already disappeared on Snapchat.
 But if we weren’t looking for Snapchat content, would anyone really want to go back and watch a behind-the-scenes look at a joint address to Congress?
 Maybe not.
 It’s sort of like watching a pre-show again, it doesn’t make sense after the show.
 And that’s a lot of the beauty in Snapchat: documenting moments that will never happen again, and won’t be around for long.
 Snapchat Stories vanish after 24 hours.

 Sometimes, the best place to fish is where no one else is fishing.
 If you’re contemplating using video on Snapchat, the field is likely to be more open now than in a few years, according to projected growth reports.
 Yet even with Snapchat’s growth, the results from marketers are the most mixed of any network.
-In our recent State of Video Marketing survey we found that 12 percent of marketers have used Snapchat video, and exactly half of those marketers found it to be an effective strategy.
+In our recent State of Video Marketing survey we found that 11 percent of marketers have used Snapchat video.
 If you’re not already on Snapchat and still on the fence, get an account and start watching other brands.
 Here are a few thoughts to help spark ideas and improve your strategy:

 - Colour outside the lines to tell your story: People like text and emojis with their Snapchat stories.